-A myki pass will be activated the first time a customer uses their myki to travel within a zone for which the pass is valid, and will be valid for the full number of days purchased, commencing on the day of first touch.
+A myki pass will be activated the first time after a pass has been loaded that a customer uses their myki to travel within a zone for which the pass is valid and for which there is no other existing valid product (such as another myki pass or where travel has already been paid for by myki money) on the myki.
+The pass will be valid for the full number of days purchased, commencing on the day of activation.